-The mitigation options for oxides of nitrogen include the use of available Surplus Oxides of Nitrogen Emission Offsets generated by the Harbor Deepening Project and/or subsequent Marine Vessel Engine Replacement Programs, establishment of a new Marine Vessel Engine Replacement Program, the purchase of USEPA Cross-State Air Pollution Rule ozone season oxides of nitrogen allowances, statutory exemption, and/or State Implementation Plan accommodation.
+The mitigation options for oxides of nitrogen include the use of available Surplus Oxides of Nitrogen Emission Offsets generated by the Harbor Deepening Project and The Port Authority of New York and New Jersey Clean Vessel Incentive offsets, establishment of new Marine Vessel Engine Replacement Programs, the purchase of USEPA Cross-State Air Pollution Rule ozone season oxides of nitrogen allowances, statutory exemption, and/or State Implementation Plan accommodation.
 The final combination of the above options will be coordinated and tracked through the Regional Air Team.
-The draft Statement of Conformity is provided as Appendix A5.
+The Statement of Conformity is provided in Appendix A5.

-6.18: Compensatory Mitigation
+6.20: Compensatory Mitigation